thefinalcoder/thefinalcoder/README.md

 Senior at SDSU.
 I play CCDC and NCL.
 I code sometimes.
-Working an internship in Network Secuirty at LPL
+Working an internship in Network Security at LPL